Pedigree of PTC tasting

 are indicated by open symbols, "non-tasters"

-by closed symbols.
-Note that the "non-taster" phenotype shows the
+by filled symbols.
+The "non-taster" phenotype shows

-classic pattern of a recessive
+the classic pattern of a

 Homework: